Skip to content

 18. Maintain Eye Contact with the Camera

 Look at the camera, not the screen, when making key points.
-This creates the impression of direct eye contact with the judges.
+This gives the impression of direct eye contact with the judges.

 19. Use Deliberate Gestures

-When walking through diagrams, use your cursor as a pointer.
-Move it deliberately to the area you are discussing.
-Avoid random cursor movements.
+When walking through diagrams, treat your cursor as a pointer.
+Move it deliberately to the area you are discussing, and avoid random cursor movement.

 20. Manage Nervous Energy